-In PY 2022, CDBG funds through public service and owner-occupied rehab activities benefitted 2,525 extremely low-income individuals/households (at or below 30% AMI), 2,691 low-income individuals/households (31-50% AMI), and 2,423 moderate-income individuals/households (51-80% AMI).
+In PY 2022, CDBG funds through public service and owner-occupied rehab activities benefitted 2,525 extremely low-income individuals/households (at or below 30% AMI), 2,690 low-income individuals/households (31-50% AMI), and 2,423 moderate-income individuals/households (51-80% AMI).

-Owner-occupied rehabilitation benefitted four (4) households.
-Of these four households, one owner is classified as extremely low-income with a household income of less than 30% AMI, two owners are classified as low-income with a household income between 31-50% AMI, and one is a moderate-income homeowner with a household income between 51-80% AMI.
+Owner-occupied rehabilitation benefitted three (3) households.
+Of these three households, one owner is classified as extremely low-income with a household income of less than 30% AMI, one owner is classified as low-income with a household income between 31-50% AMI, and one is a moderate-income homeowner with a household income between 51-80% AMI.
 The three open multi-family rehab projects which were delayed due to funding were not yet completed, therefore reporting for these projects will be in next year's CAPER.